 Bret’s experience in the oil and gas industry has grown with the expansion of his farm operation.
 Through the years, Bret has worked hard to increase his farm’s land holdings to produce more sugarcane and other crops.
 This has also brought more opportunities for oil and gas exploration on various properties which has garnered him valuable insight into the leasing, production, and overall business of the oil and gas sector.
 While Governor Foster was in office, Bret used this knowledge when he held a seat on the state’s Mineral Board.

-Bret is a graduate of Louisiana State University and is a member of Sacred Heart Catholic Church in Baldwin.
-He has been married for 31 years to the former Kim McElveen, and they are theproud parents of three children: Quin Elise, Emma Marie, and Robert LeBreton.
+Bret is a graduate of Louisiana State University and is a member of St. John the EvangelisCatholic Church in Jeanerette.
+He is married to the former Kim McElveen, and they are theproud parents of three children, Quin Elise, Emma Marie, and Robert Lebreton.
+They have also

 recently been blessed by the addition of two grandchildren, Flora and Marshall.
 They make their home in Adeline along Bayou Teche in St. Mary Parish.